What are the defining features of each neighborhood?

-Jerome Village has set aside approximately 56 acres for the Dublin City School District.
+Jerome Village set aside approximately 56 acres for the Dublin City School District.
 The first parcel, a 43-acre site donated by Jerome Village, is located at the intersection of Hyland-Croy and Ravenhill Parkway.
-The Abraham Depp Elementary School is now open with the Eversole Run Middle School slated to open in the fall for the 2021-2022 school year.
+The Abraham Depp Elementary School and Eversole Run Middle School are now open.

 What features does Jerome Village Community offer?

 What associations and fees does Jerome Village have?